IntersectMBO/plutus/doc/tutorials/contract-testing.rst

 after the first transaction, and leaves the blockchain in a state that the contract cannot handle.

 It is possible to test this kind of behaviour in our framework, by *not* delaying before the next action, so that several actions can be started in the same slot.
-Delays must then be included as an explicit Action_ in test cases instead.
+Delays must then be included as an explicit :hsobj:`Plutus.Contract.Test.ContractModel.Action` in test cases instead.
 However, modelling becomes considerably harder, because the model must predict *which* transaction of several simultaneous ones succeeds, and must take into account how many transactions each end-point call results in, and which slot each is expected to be commited in.
 It isn't clear that the extra modelling effort is really worthwhile.

 Moreover, in reality transactions might be delayed, which means that